 To provide a broader view to the sector, threat intelligence scenarios should be prepared by a financial sector representative group ("Sector Representatives" or "Sector Group") with appropriate financial sector threat intelligence expertise.
 Appropriate threat intelligence expertise is sourced from financial firms, regulators, Subject Matter Experts (SMEs), Information Sharing and Analysis Centers (ISACs) and government agencies.
 Output from the Sector Group will include threat intelligence scenarios prioritized by risk to the financial sector that reflect the current threat landscape.
-For example, if the current threat trends involve payment systems, the financial sector group could create a testing scenario based around payment systems.
-Government agencies with a responsibility for cybersecurity will have an opportunity to validate the threat scenarios (e.g., National Cyber Security Center in the UK or the Department of the Treasury Office of Critical Infrastructure Protection in the U.S.).
+Cyber threat scenarios should be detailed enough to provide penetration testing providers with all relevant approaches and information required to formulate effective test plans.
+For example, if the current threat trends involve payment systems, the financial sector group could create a testing scenario based around payment processes.
+Government agencies with a responsibility for cybersecurity will have an opportunity to validate the threat scenarios (e.g., National Cyber Security Center in the UK, Netherlands or the Department of the Treasury Office of Cybersecurity and Critical Infrastructure Protection in the U.S.).